jsalt2020-asrdiar/jsalt2020_simulate/EXAMPLES.md

 ## 2. Meeting-style audio simulation

-The following will generate a set of meeting-style audio files, each consisting of three speakers each with three utterances.
-There are some sessions that have fewer speakers because the number of utterances per speaker is not uniform in the LibriSpeech training set.
+The following will generate a set of meeting-style audio files.
 ```
 ./scripts/preprocess.sh  # Convert FLAC to WAV; remove silence.
 # Do simulation.